Simple Opacity

 Property

 The coh-simple-opacity controls whether the simple opacity is enabled for a given element.
-The property is not inherited and can have the following values:
+The property is non-inherited and can have the following values:

-• on – the simple opacity will be enabled for the element.
+• on – forces simple opacity for the element.

-• off – the simple opacity will be disabled for the element.
+• off – forces standard opacity for the element.

 • auto (default) – the simple opacity will be enabled based on the provided cohtml::ViewSettings::EnableGlobalSimpleOpacity during the initialization of the cohtml::View